CodeMedic42/constructure/README.md

 ### Boolean

-This will validate that your value is a boolean.
+This will verify that your value is a boolean.

 ```js
 const structure = Structure.boolean();